Marcel Mauss: Émile Durkheim and Marcel Mauss: the uncle and the nephew

+The interactions between Durkheim and Mauss were not one-way help and guidance.
+When working on his book Suicide, Durkheim asked Mauss to help him annotate articles on suicide cases in the German army, England and Wales, and Spain, with a special focus on ranks and years of service in the army, gender, and professions.
+Mauss then helped Durkheim compile the statistical tables in Suicide.
+Durkheim, being a controversial figure in academia at the time, also seeks information about himself and other scholars’ interests in L’Année Sociologique from Mauss, although stressing it to be “secondary” when compared to updating on what Mauss was doing:

+Mauss started assisting Durkheim in organizing and launching the L’Année Sociologique between 1895 and 1902.
+Mauss helped his uncle to recruit potential collaborators, including Paul Fauconnet, Henri Hubert, and Albert Milhaud.
+Durkheim envisioned the role of his nephew to be the “linchpin” in the formation of the journal and the broader theoretical transformation it would bring.
+Mauss was assigned to work on the religious sociology section, the most important section for Durkheim, as he envisioned the journal to “create religious sociology” and to “make religion, no longer economics, the matrix of social facts.”
+Other than recruitment, Mauss was assigned by Durkheim to work up a “list of important works that he think it would be useful to have” and “catalog them by subject.”

+The collaboration between the uncle and nephew was not always smooth.
+Durkheim frequently scolded Mauss in their correspondence about his punctuality and over-complication:

 Theoretical views

-Marcel Mauss and Emile Durkheim
+Marcel Mauss and Émile Durkheim

-Marcel Mauss's studies under his uncle Durkheim at Bordeaux led to their doing work together on Primitive Classification which was published in the Année Sociologique.
+Marcel Mauss's studies under his uncle Durkheim at Bordeaux led to their doing work together on Primitive Classification which was published in L'Année Sociologique.
 In this work, Mauss and Durkheim attempted to create a French version of the sociology of knowledge, illustrating the various paths of human thought taken by different cultures, in particular how space and time are connected back to societal patterns.
 They focused their study on tribal societies in order to achieve depth.

 While Mauss called himself a Durkheimian, he interpreted the school of Durkheim as his own.
 His early works reflect the dependence on Durkheim's school, yet as more works, including unpublished texts were read, Mauss preferred to start many projects and often not finish them.
 Mauss concerned himself more with politics than his uncle, as a member of the Collectivistes, French workers party, and Revolutionary socialist workers party.
 His political involvement led up to and after World War I.